grfasgwahsdwa/Thans-Fisch-Macro/README.md

 Stable releases are confirmed to work properly.
 Experimental releases can be either better or worse than the stable versions, adding new features.

+To download the file, click the .ahk file you want to download and press ctrl + shift + S.
+Alternatively, you can copy the entire content of the file and create your own .ahk file and paste it there.

 ====================================================

 How to use: (.ahk file)